 Probiotics are usually sold as supplements in the US, meaning they don’t go through the same testing and tight regulation as medication.
 So you want to make sure the supplement actually contains what it says it does.
 Nobody wants to pay for something they aren’t actually getting, right?
 Look for a probiotic that’s had some sort of testing for purity, quality and potency, whether by the manufacturer or a third party.

 Renew Life Ultimate Flora Probiotics not only contain multiple scientifically studied strains of good bacteria and billions of live cultures that reflect the natural diversity of your gut, but they are also quality tested for potency and purity, guaranteed through expiration.
 And they are free of artificial ingredients, colors, preservatives, or other unnecessary materials of any kind, so you know you’re getting quality, powerful immune and digestive support.
-Renew Life Ultimate Flora Probiotics are available in several formulations to fit your specific needs.
-I’m especially loving the Prenatal formula to help support Baby Table’s development while I’m breastfeeding.
+Renew Life Ultimate Flora Probiotics are available in several formulations to fit your specific needs, like Women’s Health, Men’s Health, Extra Care, and Kids.
+I’m especially loving the Prenatal formula to help support Little M’s development while I’m breastfeeding.

 Bottom line: If you’re looking to keep your complex digestive system thriving and restore the good bacteria in your gut, consume a balanced diet that includes plenty of prebiotics and probiotics, and consider adding a scientifically studied, multi-strain, quality-tested and potent probiotic, like Renew Life Ultimate Flora Probiotics, to your daily routine.

 The statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.